SamJ26/csharp-and-dotnet-lectures/lecture_01/lecture.md

 - **Managed runtime** ~ _Sandbox_
     - No direct memory access
-    - Prevents critical issues like buffer overflow, index out range etc.
+    - Prevents critical issues like buffer overflow, index out of range etc.
 - Patches are released with runtime

 ---